EFFECT OF CRYSTALLOGRAPHIC ORIENTATION ON MATERIAL REMOVAL BEHAVIOR DURING HIGH SPEED SCRATCHING OF MONOCRYSTALLINE SILICON

 MACHINE LEARNING BASED IDENTIFICATION AND PRIORITIZATION OF ELECTRICAL CONSUMERS FOR ENERGY MONITORING

-A. Stobert, M. Weigold, B. Ioshchikhes
+M. Weigold, A. Stobert, B. Ioshchikhes

 Keywords: Energy transparency | computer vision | decision support